cullumsmith/website/src/blog/freebsd-14-on-the-desktop/index.md

 I've read that Baloo doesn't index network mounts, but apparently it does (at least on FreeBSD).

-You can disable Baloo entirely by creating `/usr/local/etc/xdg/baloofilerc` with the following:
+You can disable Baloo for all users by creating `/usr/local/etc/xdg/baloofilerc` with the following:

 ```ini
 # /usr/local/etc/xdg/baloofilerc